aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 });

-// Provision a custom resource provider framework const provider = new Provider(this , 'my-provider', {
+// Provision a custom resource provider framework const provider = new cr.Provider(this , 'my-provider', {
   onEventHandler: handler,
 });